hermanwjacobsen/hfortix-fortios/QUICKSTART.md

 - Set `verify=True` in production
 - Use pagination for large datasets
 - Check error codes in exception handlers
+- Use async mode for concurrent operations (see ASYNC_GUIDE.md)

 ❌ **DON'T:**
 - Hardcode credentials